Meet some of our Pacific academic and professional staff here at the University of Otago

 Read why Dr Kiki Maoate's role as Associate Dean, Pacific was established

-Commencing work in December 2017 Dr Dianne Sika-Paotonu is the new Associate Dean Pacific at the University of Otago Wellington campus.
-Dr Dianne Sika-Paotonu comes to us from Victoria University of Wellington and will also work as an academic scientist based in the Department of Pathology and Molecular Medicine.
+Commencing work in December 2017 Dianne Sika-Paotonu is the Associate Dean Pacific for the Division of Health Sciences.
+Dianne Sika-Paotonu comes to us from Victoria University of Wellington and will also work as an academic scientist based in the Department of Pathology and Molecular Medicine.

 Dianne welcomes you to Pacific at University of Otago, Wellington

-Associate Professor Daryl Schwenke is with the Department of Physiology, Otago School of Medical Sciences.
-Dr Schwenke's research interests include sympathetic excitation following acture myocardial infarction and regulation of the pulmonary vasculature.
+Professor Daryl Schwenke is with the Department of Physiology, Otago School of Medical Sciences.
+Professor Schwenke's research interests include sympathetic excitation following acture myocardial infarction and regulation of the pulmonary vasculature.

 Read more about the Schwenke Lab